 I love making butternut squash lasagna and today’s recipe is a bit different as it uses gluten free pasta.
+But you can also use regular pasta.

 You might be wondering when I became a gluten free, and the truth is I’m not.
 I love gluten!